The Cross Cultural Community Service Fund (CCCS) supports international community service, advocacy, and activism.

 These internships and service initiatives may be student designed.
 Preference is given to those opportunities in a culture distinctly different from the applicant’s background, usually outside of the U.S. Funds are available throughout the academic year and for summer experiences.
 CCCS grants can also be used to attend conferences or events (e.g., travel, registration fees, etc.) with an international theme in the U.S. Funding is available to current, returning undergraduates.
 Graduating seniors are not eligible to apply for funding for activities that occur after graduation.

-While there is no maximum amount for which to apply, typical grants range from up to $1,500.
+While there is no maximum amount for which to apply, typical grants range from $300 up to $2,500.
 Funds are limited and grant amounts are decided in part based on the intention to support as many student initiatives as possible.
-Students will typically receive between $300-$500 for one-week experiences, $500-$750 for four-week Winter Term experiences, and $1,000-$1,500 for summer experiences—for as long as the funding lasts.
+Students will typically receive between $300-$750 for full-time, one-week experiences; $750 - $1,500 for full-time, four-week Winter Term experiences; and $1,000-$2,500 for summer experiences—for as long as the funding lasts.
 A group of students may apply for a grant from this fund.
 While the group may share a project description, each student must complete the essay questions, budget, and summary reflections individually.

 Before you are ready to apply, you will need to complete a budget proposal for your grant application.